Essential Policies & Procedures

 Work Health and Safety

 This generic WHS policy is suitable for small to medium businesses that do not have specific health and safety risks.
-It includes a section on employees attending for work in a fit and unaffected condition.
+It includes a section on employees attending for work in a fit for work state – not affected by alcohol, drugs or medication.
 The Policy can be updated for employers who wish to address any specific local safety or health concerns.

 Please contact me to discuss particular issues or wish to have an obligation free discussion of the above recommended policies or our employment contract templates.